akinyiv/UkulimaBot/ukulima/README.md

 # Ukulima 🌱

 Ukulima is an AI-powered chatbot designed to help farmers diagnose crop diseases and receive actionable recommendations.
-Built with **LLaMA**, **LangChain**, and **Phoenix LiveView**, this project combines the power of local AI models with an intuitive user interface to provide real-time assistance to farmers.
+Built with **Mistral**, **Gemma**, **LLaVA**, **LangChain**, and **Phoenix LiveView**, this project combines the power of local AI models with an intuitive user interface to provide real-time assistance to farmers.

 ---

 ## Table of Contents

 1. [Features](#features)
 2. [Technologies Used](#technologies-used)
 3. [Setup Instructions](#setup-instructions)